saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

-As demonstrated above, there are a number of levels within the variable `Category`, this will cause problems with overfitting down the line, so we decided to create two levels- one for the most popular levels, and one with the least popular levels.
-Once binned into those two levels, there is a much more even spread.
+As demonstrated above, there are a number of levels within the variable `Category`, this will cause problems with overfitting down the line, so we decided to create two levels- one for the 6 most popular levels, and one with the least popular levels.
+Once binned into those two levels, there is a much more even spread between the number of observations in both categories.

 ##### Size

 ![](final-writeup_files/figure-gfm/size-1.png)<!-- -->

-The above plot demonstrates that the most common Size type is “Less than 100 MB” with more than 6000 of the applications being of that Size.
+As shown by the distribution of app sizes, it is clear that most of our apps are less than 100MB, with more than 6000 of the applications being of that Size.
+There are also some apps whose size varies with device (meaning that no specific size information was available).
+There are very few apps that have sizes greater than 100 MB.

 ##### Installs

 ![](final-writeup_files/figure-gfm/installs-1.png)<!-- -->

-Given the above plot, the most common number of installs within the dataset is 100,000 or Greater.
+The majority of reviews have 100k installs or more, and then from there on, the number of observations for each level of installs decreases more than the previous one.
+Few apps have less than 100 installs.
+This means that many apps have a very large number of reviews, which is interesting considering there are also many apps that have very high ratings- this will be examined further when we make our model.

 ##### Price

 ![](final-writeup_files/figure-gfm/price-1.png)<!-- -->

-Given the above plot, the most common Price for the applications whithin the dataset is “Free”.
-For our analysis, we decided to use the variable `Price` because it has more levels and is a more specific classification of the price of the applications than `Type` which just indicated free or paid.
+The majority of apps are free, while the ones that are paid are between 0 and 4.99, and a very small proportion of apps being greater than 5 dollars.For our analysis, we decided to use the variable `Price` because it has more levels and is a more specific classification of the price of the applications than `Type` which just indicated free or paid.

 ##### Content Rating

 ![](final-writeup_files/figure-gfm/cr-1.png)<!-- -->

 Given the above plot, the most common content rating is “Everyone” within the dataset.
+The next most occurring category is Teen.
+After that, we see even less apps that are rated mature.
+Unrated and Adults only have so few observations that they are hard to see on the plot.

 ##### Android Version

 ![](final-writeup_files/figure-gfm/and-plot-1.png)<!-- -->

-Given the above plot, within the dataset, the most common Android Version is 1-5.
+Given the above plot, within the dataset, the most common Android Version is 1-4.
+Android versions 5-8 and “Varies with device” have similar numbers of observations, but are still much lower than the version 1-4 category.

+##### Date Since Last Update

 ![](final-writeup_files/figure-gfm/datesince-plot-1.png)<!-- -->